0xProject/0x-docs/docs/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity.md

 When a taker is ready to actually perform a fill, they will request a firm quote from Swap API.
 At this point, the taker is making a soft commitment to fill the suggested orders, and understands they may be penalized by the Market Maker if they do not.

-The firm quote resource is hosted at [`/swap/v1/quote`](../api-references/get-swap-v1-quote.md) and responds with a full 0x order, which can be submitted to an Ethereum node by the client.
+The firm quote resource is hosted at [`/swap/v1/quote`](/0x-swap-api/api-references/get-swap-v1-quote) and responds with a full 0x order, which can be submitted to an Ethereum node by the client.
 Therefore it is expected that the maker has reserved the maker assets required to settle the trade, leaving the order unlikely to revert.

-In order to qualify for RFQ liquidity, the request to `/swap/v1/quote` must include the query parameter `intentOnFilling=true` (in addition to the aforementioned `0x-api-key` and non-null `takerAddress`).
+In order to qualify for RFQ liquidity, the request to `/swap/v1/quote` must include the following parameters:
+* `intentOnFilling=true`
+* non-null `takerAddress`

 ### Example Parameters of API Request

 :::info
-A `takerAddress` is required for RFQ liquidity.
+- `takerAddress` is required for RFQ liquidity.
 This is the address that will be filling the order.
-Additionally, `intentOnFilling` needs to always be set to true.
+- `intentOnFilling` needs to always be set to true.
 :::

 ```